Tech leads Wall Street lower as Ukraine casts a shadow

 Netflix Inc (NFLX.O) tumbled 6.7 percent to close at $378.90, with fellow Internet names Facebook Inc (FB.O) down 4.7 percent at $64.10 and TripAdvisor Inc (TRIP.O) down 3.9 percent at $97.58.
 All three had scored sharp gains in 2013.

-The Nasdaq biotechnology index .NBI, which jumped 66 percent last year, fell 3 percent in its fourth straight daily decline.
+The Nasdaq biotechnology index, which jumped 66 percent last year, fell 3 percent in its fourth straight daily decline.
 Over those four sessions, the biotech index slid 9 percent.
 On Friday, the index marked its worst day since October 2011.

 "Biotech stocks have gone parabolic over the past few months, so this is a necessary correction to that," said Mark D'Cruz, senior investment analyst at Key Private Bank in Cleveland, Ohio.